xinchejian/SwarmRobots/README.md

 	- 1x motor controller L293D
 	- 2x gear motors
 	- 1x LiPo battery 3.7V
-	- 1x IR sensor + IR emitter
-	- 1x microfon
+	Sensor shield

 A custom made PCB will be used.
 This PCB will be mounted into a 3D printed casing which contains the gear motors and the wheels as well the IR sensor array.

-Maximum price for the basic robot should not exceed 5US$
+Goal is that the maximum price for the basic robot should not exceed 5US$ (without shield)

 Each robot will have a basic programming and basic hardware platform.